mikemccand/lucene-c-boost/README.md

 The code is fully decoupled from Lucene: it uses Java's reflection APIs to grab the necessary bits for each query.

 This is NOT a port of Apache Lucene to C++!
 Rather, it implements hardcoded C++ code to optimize certain queries.
+The optimizations are very *narrow*: they only apply for specific queries.

 This is a spinoff from [LUCENE-5049](https://issues.apache.org/jira/browse/LUCENE-5049).
+This project is very new and exploratory at this point.
+Use at your own risk!
+(But please provide feedback if you do).

 <br>
 #Usage